YuanGao-YG/OneForecast/README.md

 ---

 ## News 🚀
 * **2025.12.05**: We extend this framework to cross-sphere modeling by introducing a causally-coupled ocean-atmosphere strategy.
-We will update the corrsponding codes after the expanded version of the paper is accepted
 * **2025.06.03**: Training codes are released.
 * **2025.05.01**: OneForecast is accepted by [ICML 2025](https://icml.cc/).
 * **2025.02.15**: Inference codes and pre-trained weights are released.